4 Milk Alternatives to Try (and 4 to Avoid)

 Regardless of the one you choose, let’s raise a glass and toast the healthy, gut-supporting alternatives to dairy.
 And if you’re still experiencing uncomfortable gas, bloating, or other symptoms even after ditching the dairy, check out this handy quiz to uncover the root cause.

-I know it can be difficult to change the way you eat and I want to make it as easy as I can for you to make healthy choices.
+I know it can be difficult to change the way you eat!
 Whether you’ve already given up dairy or need a little push to eliminate this inflammatory food from your diet, check out my cookbook for simple and delicious recipes that prove you’ll never feel deprived.
 I’ve included dozens of recipes for everything from soups and main courses to side dishes and desserts that make it easy to ditch the dairy for your optimal health.